 You can easily recognise Spritzgebäck, regardless of how they are made.
 They look a little like ruffles or waves.

-Spritzgebäck is a two-person job in this house: we use a mincer.
+Spritzgebäck is a two-person job in this house: we normally use an old mincer (grinder).
 One person turns the mincer handle and pushes the dough into the mince.
 Meanwhile, the second person cuts off the right amount of dough as it squeezes out and places them on the tray for baking.
 If you are using a mincer, you might like to make double to make up for what gets stuck in the mincer.

 The piping bag did not work for me at all, though it theoretically should.
+Make sure you use a large tip if you want to try.
 If you are going to use a piping bag or a cookie press, don’t refrigerate the dough before using.
 I had to knead mine again to make the dough soft enough.

 Make some Spritzgebäck for the holidays